karangupta8/GeoLingua/README.md

 # **🌍 GeoLingua**

-**GeoLingua** is an interactive web platform that visualizes the global reach of languages.
+**GeoLingua** is an interactive multi-lingual web platform that visualizes the global reach of languages.
 The app helps users understand how many people they can communicate with globally based on the languages they know.

 ## 🔍 Overview